ingo/ingo.github.io/_recipes/seafood_boil_seasoning.md

 title: Seafood Boil Seasoning
 ---

 Are you planning on making a huge seafood boil feast?
-If you are, then chances are you’re looking for a flavorful seafood boil seasoning mix to help make this seafood boil recipe the best.
+Use this seasoning.

 ### Ingredients